 Extended Learning Opportunities: Coconut Grove Elementary School provides before, during and after school tutorial weekly from September to April to provide students with additional assistance in reading, mathematics, writing and science.
 Each day of the week any student can receive help with home learning, FCAT preparation in one particular strand or cluster and/or mathematics enrichment.
-Also, an Extended Foreign Language program is provided in French for students in grades kindergarten through two.
+Also, an Extended Foreign Language program is provided in French for students in grades kindergarten through three.
 Plans are to expand the program to fifth grade by the 2008-2009 school year.

 School-wide Improvement Model: The Eight-Step Continuous Improvement Model is the research-based school improvement model that is used at Coconut Grove Elementary School.
+The teachers have the opportunity to review data and analyze the data.
+The results are used to determine the appropriate instructional program for the students.
+Also, reviewing and analyzing data reveal professional development is needed to implement a successful academic program for the students.